locojuhi/backend-test/readme.md

 php artisan serve --port=80</pre>

+## External libs used
+* Adminlte for serve css style a js feature
+* Jquery Validator for Front validations forms
+* Bootstrap
 ## License

 The Laravel framework and this project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).